komsit37/sublime-q/README.md

 # q REPL for Sublime Text 3
-Connect to remote q session and execute q statements in Sublime Text
+Connect to remote q sessions and execute q statements in Sublime Text

 ![Image of screenshot](./resources/showcase.gif)

-* `Cmd + alt + q` to add q connections and quickly switch between them
+* `Cmd + alt + q` to select/add/modify your q connections
-* `Cmd + Enter` to send highlighted line or block text to selected q session and show results in output panel
+* `Cmd + Enter` to send current line or highlighted block of text to selected q session and show results in the output panel
-* `Cmd + Shift + Enter` same as above, but show reult in phantom
+* `Cmd + Shift + Enter` send the command as above, but show results in Phantom
-* `Cmd + e` same as above, but show reult in popup
+* `Cmd + e` same as above, but show result in popup
-* `Cmd + j` same as above but get result as json (by calling .j.j to results - requires .j.j in kdb 3.x)
+* `Cmd + j` same as above, but get result as json (requires .j.j from kdb 3.x/4.x)
-* define and run custom routine with `Cmd + alt + r`
+* Run custom routines with `Cmd + alt + r`
 * 3 result modes: **output panel**, **inline popup**, and **phantom** (inline block)
-* Syntax higlighing (based on kimtang's https://github.com/kimtang/sublime-q)
+* Syntax highlighting (from atf1206 https://github.com/atf1206/q-kdb-syntax, based on kimtang's https://github.com/kimtang/sublime-q)
-* shows rows, column, time, mem usage at status bar
+* Status bar with rows, column, time, mem usage
-* auto complete
+* Syntax autocomplete
-* plot table data in html/js chart (similar to Studio for Kdb+ - with a few customizations)
+* Plot table data in html/js (similar to Studio for Kdb+ - with a few customizations)

 [change Cmd to Ctrl for windows]

-### Shortcut
+### Shortcuts

 * `F1` open help at cursor
 * `F2` print variable at cursor